-Secondly, we describe our approach to deepen our insight into the needs and behaviours across the spectrum of our customers and stakeholders, and how through this learning will help refine our strategy and our actions
+Secondly, we describe our approach to deepen our insight into the needs and behaviours across the spectrum of our customers and stakeholders, and how through this learning will help refine our strategy and our actions.

 The third part of our strategy shares our view on the future needs of our customers and stakeholders.
 We also describe how digital and data can deliver value to our customers, partners and the energy system, and the role digital will play will play in making our business more efficient and reliable.
+We also describe our planned RIIO-ED2 investments.